(1) The Shark Nebula LDN1235, VdB149 & VdB150

 I have been fascinated with astronomy since childhood ever since I read Patrick Moore's "The Observer's Book of Astronomy" and became a devotee of BBC's "The Sky at Night".
 This website aims to display what can be achieved by an amateur astrophotographer in their backgarden - Totnes, Devon, UK, in my case - equiped with dedication, patience and perseverance, especially from my family!
+I also share a remote observatory in Spain with Steve Milne, equiped with all of our equipment, setup by ourselves and jointly operated and controlled.

 © Barry Wilson 2018.